The Black Death and the Birth of the WestThe Dark Herald

 Peasant: Also I’ll need a new ox.
 Old Iacapo finally went into the stewpot last February.

 Landlord: Me buy you an Ox?!?!

-Peasant: And just so you know right know, I am not even going to try farm that rock patch on the hill, let alone the swamp, m’lord.
+Peasant: And just so you know right now, I am not even going to try to farm that rock patch on the hill, let alone the swamp, m’lord.